TomasConti02/EdgeNode/README.md

 ## EdgeNode

 EdgeNode is a Kubernetes-based AI inference platform designed to serve machine learning models at the edge or in fog computing environments.

-Inference requests originate from mobile nodes and are sent via REST communication to the gateway.
-The ingress layer routes each request to the appropriate service.
+Inference requests coming from mobile nodes are sent via Rest to the gataway. the incress layer routes each  request to the right inference service and response to the client with the result.

 ---

 ## Architecture